nomad-marshall/MUSIC-SCRAPER-INITIAL/README.md

-this is my music scraper
+this is my music scraper app built with python, custom tkinter and youtube dlp

-right now it has very basic funcionality and only works with youtube
+current features: can search for youtube videos by title or URL, play, pause, rewind, fast forward the media

+coming soon: playlist support, other platforms, more functionality

 my end goal is to have spotify, soundcloud and/or bandcamp integration, and the ability to play mixes/playlists